stainii/EasyMail/the-story-behind.md

 First and for all: what is the need?
 * (must) **Read messages** and know **who has sent the message**
 * (must) **Send messages**.
-* (nice to have) **Share photos** with my grand mother.
+* (nice to have) **Share photos** with my grandmother.

 ### The barriers of receiving a message
 #### Lots of input at once
 When you open an sms app, **the screen is filled** with previous messages with different persons.
 "What do I do now?", was the reaction.

 Bombing someone with data, useful or not, creates strain.
-Too much strain, in case of my grand mother.
+Too much strain, in case of my grandmother.

 ### The barriers of sending a message
 Sending sms messages was too hard.
-My grand mother got lost in the **keyboard**.
+My grandmother got lost in the **keyboard**.

 It contains **too many buttons**, which are, in addition, way **too small**.